7-10 March 2024, The NEC Birmingham

 Only team members and dogs who were listed as part of the original team, including the named reserve, and named on the qualifier entry form, will be allowed to compete at Crufts and no further changes will be allowed.
 Please note, of the seven named dogs, a max. of six will be expected to attend the Crufts final.
 All handlers may attend.

-Objections must be made to either the show secretary before the end of the competition or submitted by email within seven days of the qualifier.
+Objections relating to a qualifier must be made to either the show secretary before the end of the competition or submitted by email within seven days of the qualifier.
 All objections must be accompanied with an objection fee of £35 and include a statement detailing the objection, quoting the relevant rules and contact information.

 Sponsorship

-No sponsorship at the finals at Crufts is permitted to be featured on the flyball boxes and any sponsorship of clothing is subject to approval from the Crufts working party and in any case will be limited to one small breast pocket logo or small sleeve logo.
-Logos representing any dog food or pet insurance companies will NOT be permitted.
+No sponsorship at the finals at Crufts is permitted to be featured on the flyball boxes and any sponsorship of clothing is subject to approval from the Crufts Management Team and in any case will be limited to one small breast pocket logo or small sleeve logo.
+Please email for sponsorship approval on clothing.

 Judge